sumelms/roadmap/README.md

 - A **feature area** that indicates the area of the product to which the item belongs.
 For a list of current product areas, see below.

+- A **feature targets** that indicates the main user target of the product to which the item belongs.
+For a list of current product targets, see below.

 - Once a feature is delivered, the **shipped** label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant [Changelog](https://sumelms.com/changelog).

 ## Release phases